Deposit Return Scheme (DRS): What UK Businesses Need to Know

 Producers, Importers and Suppliers

 For producers, importers and suppliers, separate registration and reporting requirements may apply if you place drinks on the UK market.
 There is also a low volume sales exemption worth knowing about.
-The current policy position allows product lines with fewer than 5,000 units placed on the UK market per year to be registered as a ‘Low Volume Product’.
+The current policy position allows product lines with fewer than 5,000 units (or 6,250 for the first year of the scheme’s operation) placed on the UK market per year to be registered as a ‘Low Volume Product’.
 These lines may be exempt from certain DRS requirements – such as applying deposits, paying fees and carrying DRS labelling – although producers would still need to register and report volumes.
 It’s designed for specialist, low-volume products where full DRS requirements could be disproportionate.

 The details above are based on the UK Government’s Joint Policy Statement on the Deposit Return Scheme.
 As the scheme develops ahead of 2027, some points may be refined – so it’s worth reading the full statement and keeping up to date.